PROGRAM

 A dynamic program likened to a trade school for ministry, CSM is for students of all ages and backgrounds committed to growing in knowledge and spiritual maturity while serving in real and relevant ways.

-Over the course of 3-years, through class time, discussion boards, ministry practicum, and mentorship, students will engage in both learning and application with a cohort of their peers.
+Over the course of three years, through class time, discussion boards, ministry practicum, and mentorship, students will engage in both learning and application with a cohort of their peers.
 CSM offers a tremendous catalyst for healthy growth and preparation for the now and next generation of effective ministry.

 Introduction to Practical Ministry